 Brain Training and Games To Play

 Exercise reduces the odds of developing heart disease, stroke and diabetes.
-When it comes to your brain, it:
+When it comes to your brain, physical exercise:

 • improves blood flow and memory